asylumfunk/xbmc-script.dvdmanager/readme.txt

 	- From the Scripts menu, select "DvdManager".
 	- That's it!
 	- Heads up: there is no error handling yet, so watch out ;-)

+What does it do?
+	- The script saves a dummy video file, impersonating the actual movie, using the title provided.
+	- As far XBMC is concerned, the dummy file actually is the movie in question.
+	- By "fooling" XBMC, you can then browse your DVD collection, view movie/cast/etc information in XBMC, just like any other movie.
+	- When you attempt to play the video, it kindly reminds you to "Please insert the disc." :-)

 Support:
 	- @asylumfunk